Please take a moment to sign up here to receive my weekly poem.

 with each purchase you provide more than you know.

 to put into practice what I tell others

 plumb the heart of the world,

 Once a week(ish) (most week)s, I offer a weekly poem.

 They are sometimes my attempts to metabolize world events, might be new take on a holiday tradition or a celebration of the way spring birdsong undoes me.
 Most often they are offerings about love and family, spirituality and nature, about having a body and hope.
 These are unpublished poems that are compiled into a yearly collection each January(ish).

 I also share some prose pieces, akin to the “Read Me” ones on this website and excerpts from upcoming books and oh a wee bit of promotion, letting you know about new books.
-I promise to try and make those fun and give goodies to my faithful followers.
 I consider email inboxes sacred and would be honored to show up in yours.